Joker9090/CryptoLoginChallenge/README.md

 The env files need to be one for each app ( NEXT and EXPO ).
 Put the  .enf files inside apps/next and apps/expo folders

+## User for test
+There is a few users generated, you can see the mocked data in package/app/sercices/services.tsx ApiLogin Please for this DEMO use `email@email.com | cosmefulanito`

 ## TO IMPROVE
-- lOGIN, validations
 - list of crypto,
 - detail crypto list
 - chart
 - ui blem

 ## Questions
 - [Q] How to perform cross-platform data fetching?
 (Taking into account server-side (web app/nextjs) and client-side (mobile app) rendering)